department-of-veterans-affairs/vagov-content/pages/careers-employment/education-and-career-counseling.md

 You can get these services if you’ll be discharged from active duty within 6 months or if you meet both of the requirements listed below.

 **Both of these must be true.
 You:**
--	Separated from active duty not more than 1 year ago and didn't receive a dishonorable discharge, **and**
+-	Separated from active duty not more than one year ago and didn't receive a dishonorable discharge, **and**
 -	Qualify as a Veteran for educational assistance under a VA educational program

 **Note:** If you're the dependent of a Veteran, you may also qualify for educational and career counseling. <br>